solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 #### 5. Implement `Context` type `Update`

-Now, using the `#[derive(Accounts)]` macro again, let's create the `Update` type that lists the accounts that the `increment` instruction requires.
+Now, using the `#[derive(Accounts)]` macro again, let's create the `Update` type that lists the accounts that the `increment` instruction handler requires.
 It'll need the following accounts:

 - `counter` - an existing counter account to increment